Eijil1/MasterThesis/README.md

 ## Application

 The folder includes the apk of the application as well as the source code.
 To install the application, one should download the apk, open it and follow the instructions of the device to install (permissions to give and so on).
+A more detailed guide is also given.

 ## C++